ervasevim/LeagueSim/README.md

 ### 4. Frontend Build

-Outside the container, in the project root directory, start the development server with:
+Inside the container, in the project root directory, start the development server with:

 ```bash
 npm run dev